AdibHoque/modmail/README.md

 ## PREFIX OF ELECTRO

 ELECTRO commands can be used by the prefix `e!` or by mentioning `@ELECTRO`.
-If you want to use commands by mentioning you must put a space after the mention or thr command won't work.
+If you want to use commands by mentioning you must put a space after the mention or the command won't work.

 ---